markvincze/sabledocs/README.md

 footer-content = "© 2023 Jane Doe.
 All rights reserved."

 # The following 3 fields configure the source control repository of the project.
-# It is used to generate deeplink for the components of the Proto model pointing to the original source code.
+# They are used to generate deeplinks for the members of the Proto model pointing to the original source
-# By default these fields are not configured, and source code links are not included in the docs.
+# code.
+By default these fields are not configured, and source code links are not included in the docs.
 # The repository-type field supports two possible values, "github" and "bitbucket".
-# The fields repository-url and `repository-branch` should be configured to point to the correct repository.
+# The fields repository-url and repository-branch should be configured to point to the correct repository.
 repository-type = "github"
 repository-url = "https://github.com/janedoe/myawesomeproject"
 repository-branch = "main"